 How MusicDigi can help you to find your audience

 As you can see, there’s an awful lot of upside to digital distribution.
 However, distributing your music online doesn’t automatically hand you the keys to the kingdom.
 The key lies in finding the right distribution platform to help you to find your audience.
 The right distributor can help your music to reach the right ears without costing you a fortune in fees.

 can make your music available to all of the biggest online music retailers including iTunes, Spotify, Apple Music, Google Play, Amazon, and many more.
 MusicDigi also offers musicians unparalleled value for money.
-Artists pay just $39.99 per year and can upload unlimited albums or songs to 150+ digital stores.
-All that and you still get to keep 100% of your rights and revenue.
+Artists pay just $39.99 per year and can upload unlimited albums or songs to over 150 digital stores.

 What’s more, MusicDigi gets your music into online stores faster than other distributors while also offering a bevy of exclusive features that make life easier for musicians.